Serbian or Bosnian Pita Krompiruša

 - 50 ml water boiling

-- Mix the wheat flour with the pinch of salt, the sunflower oil, and the lukewarm water by hand in a bowl to form a dough.
+- Mix the wheat flour with the pinch of salt, the rapeseed oil, and the lukewarm water by hand in a bowl to form a dough.
 It shouldn't be too sticky, otherwise, add some flour.

 - Set aside and leave to rest while preparing the filling.